Richie-Rokka/Marketing-Funnel-Performance-and-Revenue-Analytics/README.md

-# 📊 Marketing Funnel & Revenue Analytics Dashboard
+# 📊 Marketing Funnel & Revenue Performance Dashboard

-## 🚀 Overview
+## 🚀 Executive Overview

-This project analyzes marketing funnel performance, revenue contribution, and customer acquisition efficiency using SQL, Python, and Power BI.
+This project delivers a **business-focused analysis of marketing funnel performance and revenue efficiency** using a snapshot dataset.

+It is designed to answer a critical revenue question:

+> **Where are we losing conversions, and which channels are truly driving revenue—not just leads?**

+By combining funnel analysis, channel performance, and cost efficiency, this dashboard enables **data-driven decisions across Marketing, Sales, and Revenue Operations (RevOps)**.

+---

 The goal is to identify:
 - High-performing acquisition channels